-With a 38 year career at Manasquan Bank, she has also played a major part in Manasquan Bank’s long-term commitment to provide meaningful financial instruments to the communities it serves.
+With a career at Manasquan Bank spanning over 40 years, she has also played a major part in Manasquan Bank’s long-term commitment to provide meaningful financial instruments to the communities it serves.

-Ann was instrumental in bringing Kasasa deposit accounts to the Manasquan Bank product suite.
+Ann was instrumental in bringing Kasasa deposit accounts, now the Banks’s suite of Infinity deposit accounts, to the Manasquan Bank product suite.
 “We wanted to offer high-interest bearing checking accounts to our customers, along with ATM fee rebates,” she says.
-Since the launch of Kasasa checking and savings accounts in April of 2014, more than 2,200 accounts have been opened.
-Many of them are new Manasquan Bank customers.
+This comprehensive suite of accounts was launched in April of 2014, and the products continue to be one of the Bank’s most popular account offerings.

-As if she doesn’t have enough to do, Ann also heads up the Bank’s volunteer efforts at The FoodBank of Monmouth and Ocean Counties.
-She organizes monthly groups to go to the FoodBank and work in the sort room.
-The branches also collect donations year round to benefit the FoodBank.
-In addition, Ann serves on the committee for the Algonquin Arts Theatre’s annual Gala.
+Ann also heads up the Bank’s volunteer efforts at Fulfill, formerly The FoodBank of Monmouth and Ocean Counties.
+She organizes monthly groups to go to the Fulfill and work in the sort room.
+The branches also collect donations year round to benefit the Fulfill.
+In addition, Ann serves on the Board of Trustees for Algonquin Arts Theatre in downtown Manasquan.
 She is also deeply involved with New Jersey Bankers Association, serving on committees for Compliance, Marketing, and Women in Banking.
-Ann is an active member of the first ever Manasquan Bank Volleyball Team – MB Spikes Back.